Contact Us

 Every year as we get close to Christmas, my family always asks me to give them my Christmas list.
 Not really being one to spend much time thinking about this, I generally just say “tools.”
 Of course, as a father of young children, I can be assured of getting at least a few pairs of socks and a tie, and that’s alright too.
 However, I also love to get and give books as Christmas gifts as well.
 So I thought I would mention a few of my favorite books that are relevant as a Catholic fundraiser.

 This book is super quick but jam-packed with great lessons for anyone just getting into development.
-Presented as a “A 59-Minute Guide to Everything Board Members, Volunteers, and Staff Must Know to Secure the Gift,” it is also a wonderful resource for your ministry staff and volunteers.
-If you have never read Asking, I would certainly get a copy today!
+Presented as a “A 59-Minute Guide to Everything Board Members, Volunteers, and Staff Must Know to Secure the Gift,” it is also a wonderful resource for your nonprofit fundraising staff and volunteers.
+If you have never read Asking, I would certainly add it to your list!

 Imagining Abundance by Kerry Robinson

-Kerry Robinson is one of the greats when it comes to development directors in the Catholic world and it all starts with her outlook and approach to philanthropy.
+Kerry Robinson is one of the greats when it comes to Catholic development directors, and it all starts with her outlook and approach to philanthropy.
 Imagining Abundance is a wonderful set of lessons that she came to learn in her time as a development director, an advisor to many Catholic charities and as an active Catholic philanthropist.
 Her advice to “be worthy of generosity,” “treat donors as subjects instead of objects,” and “imagine abundance” are all timeless lessons that any Catholic fundraiser would be well-advised to follow.

 Building Donor Loyalty by Adrian Sargeant